Local RAG Index Rebuild Is Unbearably Slow

 1. Batch size of 1 — embedding documents one at a time

 How to spot it: Add a timer around your embedding calls.
-If time per item is roughly constant whether you send 1 or 32 items, you’re paying per-call overhead for each item instead of amortizing it across a batch.
+If time-per-item is roughly constant whether you send 1 or 64 items, you are paying per-call overhead for every item instead of amortizing it across a batch.

-2. Re-embedding documents that haven’t changed since last index
+2. Re-embedding documents that have not changed since the last index

 Every full rebuild re-embeds all documents even if 95% of them are unchanged.
-For a 50,000-document corpus, 47,500 re-embeddings are wasted work.
+For a 50,000-chunk corpus, that is 47,500 wasted embeddings per run.

-How to spot it: Check your indexing code for content-hash or modification-time checks.
-If the code calls embed_documents(all_chunks) without filtering to only modified chunks, all documents are re-embedded every run.
+How to spot it: Check your indexing code for a content-hash or modification-time check.
+If it calls embed_documents(all_chunks) without first filtering to changed chunks, everything is re-embedded every run.

 3. Vectorstore write serialization — inserting embeddings one by one

 FAISS, Chroma, and Qdrant all support batch upserts.
-If your code does collection.add(embedding, id=doc_id) in a loop, each call acquires a write lock, commits the transaction, and releases the lock — regardless of the vectorstore backend.
-A loop of 50,000 individual adds can be 100x slower than a single collection.add(embeddings_list, ids=ids_list) call.
+If your code does collection.add(embedding, id=doc_id) inside a loop, each call acquires a write lock, commits, and releases — for every single row.
+A loop of 50,000 individual add calls can be 100x slower than one collection.upsert(embeddings_list, ids=ids_list).
+As of June 2026, Chroma rejects any single call over 5,461 items (ValueError: Cannot submit more than 5,461 embeddings at once), so you still chunk, just into large batches rather than singletons.

-How to spot it: Profile the vectorstore write phase independently from the embedding phase.
-If embedding takes 10 minutes but the vectorstore writes take 3 hours, serialization is the bottleneck.
+How to spot it: Profile the vectorstore write phase separately from the embedding phase.
+If embedding takes 10 minutes but writes take 3 hours, serialization is the bottleneck.

 4. Chunking strategy producing too many tiny chunks

-If your document splitter uses a chunk size of 50 tokens with a 10-token overlap, a 10-page document produces 400+ chunks.
-Each chunk has the same embedding overhead as a 500-token chunk.
-Most embedding models produce similar representations for 50-token vs. 500-token chunks, but you’re doing 10x the work.
+If your splitter uses a chunk size of 50 tokens with 10-token overlap, a 10-page document explodes into 400+ chunks.
+A 50-token chunk costs the same embedding overhead as a 500-token chunk, so you do roughly 10x the work for marginal retrieval gain.

-How to spot it: Count the total number of chunks across your corpus.
-If the average chunks-per-document is more than 20-30 for typical documents, your chunk size may be too small.
+How to spot it: Count total chunks across the corpus and divide by document count.
+If the average is more than 20-30 chunks per typical document, your chunk size is too small.

 5. CPU fallback for the embedding model

-If the embedding model is running on CPU instead of GPU (see the embedding server crash article), throughput drops 20-100x.
-This is especially common for Ollama embedding models that share GPU with a generation model, or for sentence-transformers models that silently fall back to CPU when device is not explicitly set.
+If the embedding model runs on CPU instead of GPU, throughput drops 20-100x.
+This is common when an Ollama embedding model shares the GPU with a chat model and gets evicted under VRAM pressure, or when a sentence-transformers model silently falls back to CPU because device was never set.

-How to spot it: Run nvidia-smi during indexing.
-If the embedding model’s GPU utilization is 0%, it’s running on CPU.
+How to spot it: Run nvidia-smi (or ollama ps, which prints a PROCESSOR column showing GPU, CPU, or a split) during indexing.
+If the embedding model shows 0% GPU utilization or 100% CPU, it is running on CPU.

-6. Network I/O overhead for large file corpus
+6. File-read I/O for a large or remote corpus

-If your documents are on a network share (NFS, SMB, or S3-mounted via rclone), reading 15,000 files from a remote source introduces latency before any embedding work begins.
-File-reading bottlenecks look identical to embedding bottlenecks if you’re not profiling each phase separately.
+If documents live on a network share (NFS, SMB, or S3 mounted via rclone), reading 15,000 files introduces latency before any embedding starts.
+A read bottleneck looks identical to an embedding bottleneck unless you time each phase separately.

 Shortest path to fix